The Adventures of Sam Clemens

 On Feb.
 2, 1870, he married Olivia Langdon of Elmira, New York.
 They moved to Buffalo, New York, where Twain was the editor of a newspaper.
 Their first child and only son, Langdon, died of diphtheria as an infant.
-The family had moved to Hartford, Conn., in 1871, which would be their home for two decades and the birthplace of their three daughters -- Olivia Susan, known as Susy; Clara; and Jane Lampton, known as Jean.
-The books, "The Adventures of Tom Sawyer" (1876) and "Adventures of Huckleberry Finn" (1884) were written during the summers spent by the family at the Quarry Farm in Elmira, N.Y.
+The family had moved to Hartford, Connecticut, in 1871, which would be their home for two decades and the birthplace of their three daughters -- Olivia Susan, known as Susy; Clara; and Jane Lampton, known as Jean.
+The books, "The Adventures of Tom Sawyer" (1876) and "Adventures of Huckleberry Finn" (1884) were written during the summers spent by the family at the Quarry Farm in Elmira, New York.

 Mark Twain described himself in a letter written in 1878 as "5 ft.
 8 1/2 inches tall; weight about 145 pounds, sometimes a bit under, sometimes a bit over; dark brown hair and red moustache, full face with very high ears and light gray beautiful beaming eyes and a damned good moral character."

 Throughout his life, Mark Twain knew that he had been born under Halley’s comet and predicted that he would "go out with the comet."
 When Halley’s comet returned in 1910, Mark Twain died on April 21, 1910.

 Humble though it may be, the cabin in which he was born has been preserved for visitors the world over to see at the Mark Twain Birthplace Memorial Museum.
 The museum and research library are part of Mark Twain Birthplace State Historic Site, which was created in 1960.
 Details of Samuel Clemens’ remarkable life are interpreted through exhibits at the museum.
 Also included are first editions of Mark Twain’s works, a handwritten manuscript of "The Adventures of Tom Sawyer," and furnishings from his Hartford, Connecticut, home.